daidodo/format-imports/CONTRIBUTING.md

   import { A } from 'a';
   ```

-  You don't need an `abc.result.ts` because the library won't change the code as it's disabled.
+  You don't need an `abc.result.ts` because the library won't change the code because of the file-disable comment.

 - If multiple `.origin.ts`s share the same output, you can merge them into one `result.ts`.
 E.g.: